rubensmanhaesb/Santander.BestStories/README.md

 Given more time, the following improvements could be implemented:

-* Distributed caching (e.g., Redis) for multi‑instance deployments
+* Distributed caching (e.g., Redis) for multi-instance deployments
-* Observability: metrics, tracing, and structured logging (e.g., OpenTelemetry)
+* Enhanced observability: metrics and distributed tracing (e.g., OpenTelemetry)
-* Circuit breaker policies and retries at the HTTP client level
 * Rate limiting at the API gateway level
 * API versioning and OpenAPI/Swagger documentation
-* Background refresh of cached data
+* Background refresh and cache invalidation strategies

 ---